 In some cases, cross-pollination will also occur to create new hybrids.
 This is especially popular with open pollinated vegetables and fruits, whether pollination is done by hand or by insects, like bees.

-These new hybrids will then go through more cross and selective breeding for their flavor and appearance traits.
+These new man-made hybrid fruits and vegetables will then go through more cross and selective breeding for their flavor and appearance traits.

 Man-made vs GMO Vegetables and Fruits